kigawas/blog/content/posts/y-combinator-in-python.md

 ## Conclusion

-Lambda calculus is concise but it's profoundly connected with the essence of what calculation is.
+Lambda calculus is concise, but it's profoundly connected with the essence of what calculation is.
 With Y-combinator, we are able to implement recursion as in Python without defining any variable and even [emulate a script language virtual machine](https://github.com/kigawas/computation-py/blob/master/computation/tests/interpreter/test_interpreter.py#L39).